 To finish your motorcycle safety inspection, make sure your riding gear is still in decent condition.
 Do you still fit into your motorcycle pants?
 What state are your gloves and jacket in?
 Are your boots still in one piece?
 How about that helmet you have been using for a good number of years?

-Get out there and ride
+And now, get out there and ride your bike

 After walking through this motorcycle safety inspection checklist, there is only one more thing to do: go out there and enjoy life on two wheels.
 But take it easy at first.
 Take into account that you might need to rebuild your reflexes and road feeling.
 Go out for some shorter trips at first so you can get back into the swing of things.
 Work on your defensive riding skills: car drivers too need to familiarise themselves again with the way motorcycles weave through traffic.
 Keep your eyes open!